Can you get a blood test for dementia?

 Chris Williams

-A recent study advertised by the Alzheimer’s Society revealed that 56% of people delay seeking a dementia diagnosis for a year or longer after they first suspect that they have dementia symptoms.
-Dementia holds is one of the most feared health conditions in the UK.
-This fear is perhaps understandable, considering nearly two-thirds of respondents (62%) believe a diagnosis signifies the end of their quality of life.
+A recent study highlighted by the Alzheimer's Society revealed a startling fact: 56% of people wait a year or more before seeking a dementia diagnosis after first noticing dementia symptoms.
+Dementia is the most feared health condition in the UK, perhaps explaining also why almost two-thirds of people surveyed (62%) felt a diagnosis would mean their life was over, according to the organisation.

 Types of Biomarkers and Tests